 The “Next Big Thing”; Mirrorless . . .

-I use Photoshop almost exclusively (these days with “plug – in” software – primarily Google/NIK – liberally worked in) and have read thousands of “how to” pages.
+I have used Photoshop almost exclusively since its earliest iteration (these days with “plug – in” software – primarily Google/NIK – liberally worked in) and have read thousands of “how to” pages.
 And I still have only scratched the surface on what can be done with the program.
 There are, of course, alternatives to Photoshop.
-However, Photoshop (and more recently, its sibling program: Lightroom) has been the industry standard for years.
+However, Photoshop has been the industry standard for years.
 With its new cloud-based setup, it remains to be seen whether it will continue in that leadership position.
 Some of the alternatives give it a serious run for the money.
 I currently use Photoshop CC as my “workhorse” photo editor and Adobe Lightroom CC as my image file management software.
 I have not yet embraced Lightroom’s capability for post-processing workflow – though it appears to be estimable (the “engine” for raw processing is essentially identical to Photoshop’s ACR).
 I occasionally use Photomatix HDR software, but the Adobe built-in capability just gets better and better.

 I look forward to continuing to learn about digital imagery through study, practice in the field, and work in the digital darkroom.

 My photographic inspirations include Bryan Petersen, from whom I have learned so much without ever meeting him; Ray Laskowitz, who has given me sage advice and whose photographic vision, I someday hope to approach; James Moore, a friend and mentor and skilled teacher and photographer in his own right, and the late, Arnold John Kaplan, who at 97 plus before his death, was still going strong, writing and shooting and inspiring me to live and photograph!